lertkiet/GameCo-Video-Game-Sales-Analysis/README.md

 # GameCo Global Video Game Sales Analysis Project

 ## Overview of the Company
-As an analyst for GameCo, a new video game company, the objective is to perform a descriptive analysis of a video game dataset to gain insights into the video game market.
-By analyzing historical sales data spanning different platforms, genres, and publishing studios, the aim is to inform the development of new games and understand market dynamics.
+As an analyst at GameCo, a new video game company, the goal is to conduct a descriptive analysis of a video game dataset to uncover key insights into the market.
+By examining historical sales data across various platforms, genres, and publishers, the analysis will provide valuable input for developing new games and understanding market trends.

 ## Project Tasks & Deliverables
-1. Explore the dimensions and characteristics of the video game sales dataset
+1. Examine the structure and attributes of the video game sales dataset.
-2. Cleanse the dataset to address inconsistencies
+2. Clean the dataset to resolve inconsistencies and ensure accuracy.
-3. Transform and analyze sales data to identify trends and patterns
+3. Process and analyze sales data to uncover trends and patterns.
-4. Address hypothetical challenges faced by GameCo with appropriate analytical methods
+4. Tackle hypothetical challenges for GameCo using suitable analytical techniques.
-5. Conduct descriptive analysis to understand data distribution
+5. Perform descriptive analysis to assess data distribution.
-6. Develop insights for marketing budget allocation
+6. Generate insights to guide marketing budget allocation.
-7. Create various visualizations to understand sales patterns
+7. Design visualizations to illustrate sales patterns and trends.
-8. Produce a narrative presentation communicating analytical findings
+8. Craft a narrative presentation to effectively communicate analytical insights.

 ## Data Set
 The dataset covers historical sales of video games from 1980 to 2016, sourced from VGChartz.
 Important points about the dataset